bhuwanb23/TimeDrop/docs/general.md

-# add database schema documentation
+# add architecture overview documentation

-Documentation for add database schema documentation.
+Documentation for add architecture overview documentation.

 ## Overview

-This document covers the implementation details and usage of add database schema documentation.
+This document covers the implementation details and usage of add architecture overview documentation.

 ## Setup